 We had our cameras rolling when the city's attempt to bring the Olympics to Chicago ultimately failed.
 The story of community activists trained by President Barack Obama also tells the history of Chicago's Bronzeville neighborhood and segregation in the city.

-Visit the website for Blueprint for Bronzeville →
+Visit the website for this award winning documentary called Blueprint for Bronzeville →

 An Incomplete List of Things We Left Behind on the Moon